GM recalling nearly 69,000 Bolt EVs for fire risks

-DETROIT/WASHINGTON (Reuters) - General Motors Co GM.N said on Friday it is recalling 68,677 electric cars worldwide that pose a fire risk after five reported fires and two minor injuries.
+DETROIT/WASHINGTON (Reuters) - General Motors Co GM.N said on Friday it was recalling 68,677 electric cars worldwide that pose a fire risk after five reported fires and two minor injuries.

-The Detroit automaker said it will recall 2017-2019 model-year Chevrolet Bolt EVs with high voltage batteries produced at LG Chem’s 051910.KS Ochang, Korea facility.
+The recall is for 2017-2019 model-year Chevrolet Bolt EVs with high voltage batteries produced at LG Chem Ltd's 051910.KS Ochang, Korea facility.

 The National Highway Traffic Safety Administration (NHTSA) last month opened a preliminary investigation into the Bolt EVs after reports of three Bolts catching fire under the rear seat while parked and unattended.

-GM said the vehicles pose a risk of fire when charged to full, or nearly full capacity.
+GM said the vehicles pose a fire risk when charged to full, or nearly full capacity.
 GM said it has developed software that will limit vehicle charging to 90% of full capacity to mitigate the risk while GM works to determine the appropriate final repair.

+NHTSA said in a consumer alert on Friday that Bolt owners “should park their cars outside and away from homes until their vehicles have been repaired, due to a new recall for the risk of fire.”

 Smoke inhalation injuries were reported in a March 2019 incident in Belmont, Massachusetts.
 A Bolt caught fire in the driveway and the owner said strong fumes permeated the home during a three-hour fire requiring professional cleaning.
 The owners also reported they suffered headaches from contact with the smoke.